Freddie Francis: 1963–70: Work as a director

 Following his Academy Award win for Sons and Lovers, Francis began his career as director of feature films.
 His first feature as director was Two and Two Make Six (1962).
 For the next 20-plus years, Francis worked continuously as a director of low-budget films, most of them in the genres of horror or psycho-thriller.
 Beginning with Paranoiac (1963), Francis made numerous films for Hammer throughout the 1960s and 1970s.
 These films included thrillers like Nightmare (1964) and Hysteria (1965), as well as monster films such as The Evil of Frankenstein (1964) and Dracula Has Risen from the Grave (1968).
 On his apparent typecasting as a director of these types of film, Francis said "Horror films have liked me more than I have liked horror films".

-Also in the mid-1960s, Francis began an association with Amicus Productions, another studio like Hammer which specialised in horror pictures.
-Most of the films Francis made for Amicus were anthologies such as Dr. Terror's House of Horrors (1965), Torture Garden (1968) and Tales from the Crypt (1972).
-He also did two films for the short-lived company Tyburn films.
-These were The Ghoul (1975) and Legend of the Werewolf (1975).
-As a director, Francis was more than competent, and his horror films possessed an undeniable visual flair.
+Also in the mid-1960s, Francis began an association with Amicus Productions, a company that, like Hammer, specialised in horror pictures.
+Most of the films he made for Amicus were anthologies, including Dr. Terror's House of Horrors (1965), Torture Garden (1967) and Tales from the Crypt (1972).
+He also did two films for the short-lived company Tyburn Films; these were The Ghoul and Legend of the Werewolf (both 1975).
+Francis was more than competent as a director, and his horror films possessed an undeniable visual flair.
 He regretted that he was seldom able to move beyond genre material as a director.
-Francis directed the little-seen Son of Dracula (1974), starring Harry Nilsson in the title role and Ringo Starr as Merlin the Magician.
+He directed the little-seen Son of Dracula (1974), starring Harry Nilsson in the title role and Ringo Starr as Merlin the Magician.
 Of the films Francis directed, one of his favorites was Mumsy, Nanny, Sonny, and Girly (1970).
-Mumsy... was a black comedy about an isolated, upper-class family whose relationships and behaviors came equipped with deadly consequences.
+Mumsy... is a black comedy about an isolated, upper-class family whose relationships and behaviours lead to deadly consequences.
 The film was not very well received by mainstream critics but has gone on to become a minor cult favorite among fans.
 In 1985, Francis directed The Doctor and the Devils, based on the crimes of Burke and Hare.